3 injured after gunman opens fire on sheriff’s office in Idaho before being fatally shot in standoff, officials say

 (CNN) — A shooter armed with several guns opened fire in the lobby of an Idaho sheriff’s office and the street outside Friday, injuring three people before being killed in a standoff with law enforcement, the local sheriff said.

+The suspected gunman has been identified as John Drake, Shoshone County Sheriff’s Office Captain Seth Green confirmed to CNN.
+Drake is believed to be about 77 years old, Green said.

-The suspected gunman fired shots at a pickup truck outside the Shoshone County Sheriff’s Office in Wallace before entering the lobby and firing into the station toward the dispatch center, Shoshone County Sheriff William Eddy said at a news conference.
+The shooter fired at a pickup truck outside the Shoshone County Sheriff’s Office in Wallace before entering the lobby and firing into the station toward the dispatch center, Shoshone County Sheriff William Eddy said at a news conference.

 The shooting drew a massive police response, with a SWAT team and multiple agencies responding to the sheriff’s office at around 2:40 p.m.
 PT, the sheriff’s office said.

 An officer-involved shooting followed, and the suspect was pronounced dead at 4:15 p.m., he said.
-No information was available on the suspect or their motive.
+No information was available on Drake’s motive.

-The injuries of the three people shot were described as minor, according to Eddy, who said two female victims in the pickup truck were shot in the leg and a deputy received a gunshot wound to the ear.
+The injuries of the three people shot were described as minor, according to Eddy, who said two female victims in the pickup truck were shot in the leg.
+Eddy initially said Friday a police officer was shot in the ear.
+On Saturday, Green clarified the injury was caused by flying glass.

 Initial reports indicated the suspect may have gained access to the jail, Kootenai County Sheriff Robert Norris said, which “ramped up” the response from law enforcement.